 What is a Registered Nurse?

-A registered nurse (RN) is a person trained to provide basic to advanced nursing and medical care to a person in a variety of healthcare settings.
+Do you already have an idea of what a nurse is?
+In a nutshell, a registered nurse (RN) is a person trained to provide basic to advanced nursing and medical care to a person in a variety of healthcare settings.
 RN's make up the largest workforce in healthcare today.
 After graduating from nursing school, the RN takes a test proving they have the basic knowledge and skills to provide competent care to people.
 The RN will perform basic tasks such as bathing a person to working with advanced cardiac drugs that control heart rate and blood pressure.
 Learn more as you explore!

 The RN is the center of healthcare.
 Dating back to 1901, nursing care and nurses have flourished into what is now known as America's most trusted profession.
 This didactic and ever changing profession allows you to be a compassionate caregiver, a scientist, researcher, educator, and professional collaborator all in one.